HEPATITIS B

 Hepatitis B infection is often silent and asymptomatic.

-If Hepatitis B infection is not treated in time, serious complications can arise, such as chronic hepatitis, cirrhosis, cancer, fulminant hepatitisboth of which can lead to death.
+In some cases, the body eliminates hepatitis B naturally.
+In other cases, if not treated in time, serious complications can arise, such as chronic hepatitis, cirrhosis, cancer, fulminant hepatitisboth of which can lead to death.

 Co-infection with hepatitis B and HIV is common, and increases the risk of complications (cirrhosis, liver disease).

-Since hepatitis B is often asymptomatic and indistinguishable from other forms of hepatitis, a blood test is the only way to confirm HBV infection.
+Since hepatitis B is often asymptomatic and impossible to differentiate from other forms of hepatitis, a blood test is the only way to confirm infection.

 The vast majority of healthy adults can eliminate the hepatitis B virus from their bodies naturally, without the need for medical treatment.
-However, in around 5-10% of adults who fail to do so, hepatitis B can progress to a chronic form, likely to cause serious complications.
-Fortunately, early diagnosis means that hepatitis B can be effectively treated with antivirals.
+However, in around 5-10% of adults who fail to do so, hepatitis B can progress to a chronic (cirrhosis) or latent (the person is a carrier but the virus is inactive) form.
+Early diagnosis enables effective treatment of hepatitis B with antivirals.

 Vaccination